VaradhKaushik/AI-Character-Forge/README.md

 # AI Video Game Character Generator

 ## Overview
 This project harnesses the power of Stable Diffusion, DreamBooth, and LoRa technologies to generate highly customizable and unique video game characters.
-Developed as part of the CS 6140 course by Alexander Seljuk, Girish Kumar Adari, and Varadh Kaushik, this system aids creatives in generating detailed character images, boosting creativity and offering a vast array of character design possibilities.
+This system aids creatives in generating detailed character images, boosting creativity and offering a vast array of character design possibilities.

 ## Features
 - **Custom Character Generation**: Create video game characters with unique visual traits and attributes.